biswajeet080401/08biswajeet08/README.md

 Biswajeet Jena - Data Analyst 👨‍💻

 Introduction -
-Data Analyst with a strong foundation in Python, Power BI, SQL, and Excel, specializing in extracting actionable insights from complex datasets.
-Experienced in e-commerce sales analysis, FDI trends, and health diagnostics projects, with a focus on ETL, visualization, and data-driven decision-making.
-Completed an internship analyzing Amazon sales data and currently working as a Power BI Developer.
-Skilled in building interactive dashboards, performing statistical analysis, and delivering insights that drive business strategies.
-Passionate about leveraging data to solve real-world challenges.
+Analytical and detail-oriented Data Analyst with 1 year of hands-on experience in data cleaning, transformation, visualization, and reporting.
+Proficient in SQL, Python, Power BI, and Excel.
+Strong understanding of ETL pipelines, KPI development, business reporting, and stakeholder collaboration.
+Demonstrated ability to turn complex datasets into actionable business insights that support data-driven decision-making.
 Projects -
 Here are some notable projects I've worked on: